 Today – interviews:

-60% of employers use video interviews for remote hiring.
+60% of employers use video interview software for remote hiring.
 Personality still an important factor for employability.
 55% of recruiters reconsider candidates based on social media presence.

 The rise of smart watches = interviews on the go.
 Snapchat, Voice Analysis Technology and 3D projection prototypes.